-Further Signs Of An Enneagram Five
+Further Signs Of An Enneagram Type 5

 Enneagram Fives are innately curious.
 They seek to understand the world around them and are deeply involved in understanding things they currently do not.
-Type Fives become entranced by curious things and devote all their time satisfying their curiosity.
+Type Fives become entranced by curious things and devote all their time to satisfying their curiosity.
 If you are a Type Five, you may become obsessed and interested in things that do not matter to others.
-You may realize that you spend most of your time being curious about different concepts and ideas.
+You may realize that you spend most of your time curious about different concepts and ideas.
 You may wonder where things came from or why they are a specific way.

 Disinterest in Style

 Some Enneagram Type 5’s have a disinterest in style.
 Fives are practical, and so they do not enjoy dressing excessively.
-They typically do not have a sense of style, and they are okay with that.
+They typically do not have a sense of style and are okay with that.
 They are satisfied with how they are dressed and detest any occasion they have to dress up.

-Enneagram Test Type 5
+Enneagram Type 5 Test

 If you think type 5 might be your Enneagram type but want to take a test, we recommend the Truity Enneagram Test.

 The Truity online Enneagram test will provide a score to indicate how strongly your answers identify with each of the nine Enneagram personality types.
-These scores are helpful because you can use them to determine traits that you are familiar with or recognize things you have been unaware of.
+These scores are helpful because you can use them to determine traits you are familiar with or recognize things you have been unaware of.